 This valuable accolade shows that a lawyer in good standing has voluntarily put himself or herself through a grueling test for advanced-level knowledge by experts in that particular field of law practice to prove excellence beyond the range of a good or above-average lawyer.

 The concept for “board certification” was derived from the medical field.
 Lawyers wanted a higher level of proof of expertise, similar to doctors who can practice medicine in a State but perhaps need proof of specialization to obtain “privileges” at a local hospital to conduct surgery or give medical advice.

 So, as with medical doctors, board certification involves putting specialist attorneys through a rigorous, comprehensive written and verbal “approval process”.
 Then the conferring of Board Certification provides public information identifying the extremely small number of attorneys with specialized legal services available.
 Numerous areas of specialization exist, such as criminal law, DUI, civil litigation, and other fields of law practice.

 AVVO.com was launched a little over a decade ago and has done the best job of all legal marketing and “rating” services by growing their website into a juggernaut.
-Over time, the company has delved into making money by offering their members a chance to take low-cost leads.
+Over time, the company has delved into making money by offering its members a chance to take low-cost leads.
 This practice has helped them run afoul with several Bar Associations.

-However, in 10 years, AVVO became one of the best known legal websites in the world.
+However, in 10 years, AVVO became one of the best-known legal websites in the world.
 This spectacular rise in prominence has been primarily fueled by the listed AVVO attorneys donating content to their own profiles to help the site grow into one of the world’s leading digital properties.
-To give an idea of the legal website’s power in the market, AVVO has 1 million keywords, compared to Super Lawyers 256,000, and Martindale’s 42,000 keywords.
+To give an idea of the legal website’s power in the market, AVVO has 1 million keywords, compared to Super Lawyers’ 256,000, and Martindale’s 42,000 keywords.